 As part of the commemoration of the anniversary of the 19th amendment, this exhibit honors six noteworthy women from the county: Sylvia Rideoutt Bishop, Cerelle Page Craven, Drusilla Dunjee Houston, Vesta Watters Jones, Adaline Osburn Palmer, and Carrie Lee Strider.
 Artifacts, photographs, and documents relating to the women will be on display.

 Extravagant, Elaborate, and Elegant: African American Women’s Church Hats

 This exhibit features colorful and unique church hats from local African American women.
 Reproduction hats will be available for young visitors to try on and take pictures.

 The Appleland Band and Barbershop Quartets of the 1940s

 This exhibit displays artifacts, many from the museum’s Philip N. Hunter Collection, related to the instrumental ensemble, Appleland Band, and barbershop quartets that performed in Jefferson County during the 1940s.

-A photo display in the museum’s entry hall illustrates a sample of Jefferson County public schools from the mid-19th century to the present, showing both an older image and one taken within the last year.
+A photo display in the museum’s entry hall illustrates a sample of 24 black and white churches in towns and rural areas in Jefferson County, showing both an older image and one taken within the last year.